nextcloud/documentation/user_manual/talk/talk_basics.rst

 .. image:: images/share-files-in-chat-selection.png
     :width: 450px

 You can add more files until you are done and decide to share the files.
+You can also add a text caption to your shared files, providing a brief description or context.

 .. image:: images/talk-upload-files.png
    :width: 500px